Technical SEO Is a Distraction

 The Comfortable Lie

-Fixing a broken canonical tag is easier than admitting your blog posts are forgettable.
-Optimizing crawl budget is easier than creating something original.
-Schema markup is easier than having something worth marking up.
+Fixing a broken canonical tag is so much easier than admitting your blog posts are forgettable, and optimizing crawl budget feels so much more technical and impressive than creating something original, and implementing schema markup is so much more comfortable than confronting the uncomfortable truth that you don't have anything worth marking up in the first place.

 When Technical SEO Actually Matters

-1. You have millions of pages.
-If you're Amazon, Zillow, or a major news site, yes, crawl budget matters.
-You have enough scale that inefficiencies compound.
+1. You have millions of pages - if you're Amazon, Zillow, or a major news site with a constantly churning inventory of content, yes, crawl budget matters, because you have enough scale that inefficiencies compound and small problems become big problems through sheer multiplication.

 The 80/20 of Technical SEO

-That's it.
-That's 95% of technical SEO for most sites.
-Everything else is optimization theater.
+That's it - that's 95% of technical SEO for most sites, and everything else is optimization theater, busywork that makes you feel like you're doing something important while accomplishing nothing.
 (If you need more structure, here's the only checklist that matters.)

 The Inconvenient Truth